- What a Teacher Wants: One Teacher’s View - March 25, 2018

 - Adventures in Real World English/Language Arts: The Planning Stages - July 18, 2016

 “Oh, you are a teacher?
 It must be so nice to have two months off.
 I just have a normal job with only two weeks’ vacation.”
 We have all heard it.
 And to be honest, we are sick of it.
 Sure, we get summers “off.”
-I do not need to mention about the workshops, lesson plans, and reworking curriculum to meet the ever-changing standards, but I did.
+I do not need to mention the workshops, lesson plans, and reworking curriculum to meet the ever-changing standards, but I did.
 Here are a few things you may not realize.

 2.Emotional distress.
 Being a teacher is an emotional roller coaster.
 We cannot “leave it at work or leave it at home.”
 We deal with children.
 We care about each and every one of them.
 Click To Tweet Teachers spend more time with our students than their parents spend with them.
 Brutal, but honest.
 I have a son.
 I know his teacher sees him more than I do.
 We carry your child’s emotions with us.
 I hear about heartbreaks, failing classes, and even trouble at home.
 How could I leave a situation like “My girlfriend gave our baby up for adoption without telling me” or “My mother keeps selling my shoes to get money for drugs?” and just report this and push it from my mind?
 How can I teach Macbeth, when I know why the boy in the back is near tears?
 I wish I could figure it out and if you can, please let me know.
 We carry guilt with us.
 It is hard to balance work and home with just one or two kids to worry about.
 Imagine having to worry about thirty or even seventy-five.